dannywillems/MyBootstrap/README.md

 file.

-I use these small bootstrap file to avoid to have lots of classes I don't need with popular libraries such as [http://bootstrap.com](Bootstrap Twitter).
+I use these small bootstrap file to avoid to have lots of classes I don't need with popular libraries such as [Bootstrap Twitter](https://getbootstrap.com).

 Class list
 =======